hashicorp/terraform-provider-aws/website/docs/r/securityhub_configuration_policy_association.markdown

 * `target_id` - (Required, Forces new resource) The identifier of the target account, organizational unit, or the root to associate with the specified configuration.
 * `policy_id` - (Required) The universally unique identifier (UUID) of the configuration policy.

+## Attribute Reference

+This resource exports the following attributes in addition to the arguments above:

+* `id` - The identifier of the target account, organizational unit, or the root that is associated with the configuration.

 ## Import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import an existing Security Hub configuration policy association using the target id.
 For example: